Rapid Arctic meltdown in Siberia alarms scientists

-But already, this spring’s fires arrived earlier and with more ferocity, government officials have said.
-In the territory where Deyev lives, fires were three times larger in April than the year before.
+But already this year, fires in the spring arrived earlier and with more ferocity, government officials have said.
+In the territory where Deyev lives, fires were three times as large this April as the year before.
 And the hot, dry summer lies ahead.

 Much of the world remains consumed with the deadly novel coronavirus.
-The United States, crippled by the pandemic, is in the throes of a divisive presidential election and protests over racial inequality.
+The United States, crippled by the pandemic, is in the throes of a divisive presidential campaign and protests over racial inequality.
 But at the top of the globe, the Arctic is enduring its own summer of discontent.

 Wildfires are raging amid record-breaking temperatures.
 Permafrost is thawing, infrastructure is crumbling and sea ice is dramatically vanishing.